awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 KMS Relationships.

-This simplifies Multiple KMS Relationship MPL Consumers, as they do not need to stand up LRU Cache of Hierarchy Keyrings.
+This simplifies Multiple KMS Relationship MPL Consumers, as they do not need to stand up a LRU Cache of Hierarchy Keyrings.

 Instead, they may maintain one CMC.
 They still create a Hierarchy Keyring instance per KMS Relationship, and they MUST use the correct Keyring to retrieve material from the Cache.

-But they only need not maintain the common cache.
+But they only need to maintain the common cache.

-Additionally, even though there is no CachingCMM in dafny right now, in addition to allowing a shared cache between multiple Hierarchy Keyrings, we want to create cache identifiers such that multiple CachingCMMs and multiple Hierarchy Keyrings can simultaneously use a single shared cache.
+In the future, the CachingCMM will be introduced to Crypto Tool's Dafny products.
+The CachingCMM and the Hierarchy Keyring both consume CMCs.
+Thus, it will be possible to provide a CMC to both a Hierarchy Keyring & a CachingCMM.
+This cache identifier design MUST consider how the cache entries of multiple Hierarchy Keyrings and CachingCMMs will be appropriately separated.

 ## Requirements